 Not interested in a direct cash offer?
 Then you need an all-star agent — and fast.
 Since you’re in a hurry, don’t waste time browsing through lists of hundreds of possible agents.
 Take a targeted approach and let HomeLight do the work for you.

 We analyze over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
-Tell us a bit about your home and that you need to sell ASAP with a short questionnaire.
-Within two minutes we’ll match you with the best real estate agents in your area.
+Tell us a bit about your home and selling timeline through a short questionnaire.
+Within two minutes, we’ll match you with the top real estate agents in your area.

-Choose your sun among stars by interviewing the top three candidates over the phone.
+You’ll still want to interview your top three agent candidates over the phone and make certain you’ve found the best fit.
 Here are a few essential questions you should consider:

-- What’s your average days on market compared to the market average?
-Days on market (DOM) is the number of days between the day a home is listed on the MLS and the day it’s sold or taken off the market.
-If you want to sell your house in 5 days, you must partner with an agent who consistently moves homes faster than standard for their market.
+- What’s your ‘days on market’ compared to the market average?
+Days on market (DOM) is the number of days between the day a home is listed on the multiple listing service (MLS) and the day it’s sold or taken off the market.
+If you want to sell your house in 5 days, you must partner with an agent who consistently moves homes faster than average for their market.

 - How many properties similar to mine have you sold recently?
 Agents accustomed to selling homes like yours — similar in size, neighborhood, and property type — have refined pricing and marketing strategies for your buyer pool.
 Ask the agent how quickly their most recent homes sold and if there’s anything they plan to do differently to sell yours even faster.